bigchaindb/js-bigchaindb-driver/docs/source/usage.rst

 	const conn = new driver.Connection(API_PATH)

-It is also possible to connect to a BigchainDB node of the IPDB test net.
+It is also possible to connect to a node of the BigchainDB test network.
 To do so, you need to pass the **app_id and app_key**.

 .. code-block:: js